This character is a Otro símbolo and is commonly used, that is, in no specific script.

 El Wikipedia tiene la siguiente información acerca de este punto de código:

-A planet symbol or planetary symbol is a graphical symbol used in astrology and astronomy to represent a classical planet (including the Sun and the Moon) or one of the modern planets.
+Planet symbols (or planetary symbols) are used in astrology and astronomy to represent a classical planet (including the Sun and the Moon) or one of the modern planets.
 The symbols were also used in alchemy to represent the metals associated with the planets, and in calendars for their associated days.
-The use of these symbols derives from classical Greco-Roman astronomy, although their current altered shapes were developed in the 16th century.
+Most of the symbols originated in Greco-Roman astronomy; their modern forms developed in the 16th century.

 The classical planets, their symbols, days and most commonly associated planetary metals are: